Creating Test Cases

 When uploading requirements, the import follows a guided multi-step flow:

-1. **Inputs** — Upload your file and configure platform, publish mode, and optional settings
+1. **Inputs** — Upload your files, add context, and configure platform, publish mode, and optional settings

-2. **Analysis** — ContextQA analyzes the uploaded document and extracts testable requirements
+2. **Analysis** — ContextQA analyzes the uploaded documents and extracts testable requirements

 3. **Clarifications** — The AI may ask follow-up questions about ambiguous requirements.
 Answer them to improve test case accuracy.